I’m torn on this one.

 The deer aren’t going anywhere, that’s for sure.
 The more cities and suburbs grow, the fewer natural resources are available for them to eat.
 This makes our gardens and yards a convenient source for an all-you-can-eat buffet.

 I think it’s a fair trade, but for those who really don’t want deer messing up their yards or contributing to the spread of Lyme disease, some well-utilized deterrents are an easy solution.

 For a more permanent solution, planting resistant trees or installing appropriate fencing is an even better way of minimizing the damage they like to do to our handiwork.

-If you’ve got trouble with other critters like rabbits in your yard, check out our how-tos on keeping them away.
 And if you have a comment, question, or suggestion, we’re always happy to receive them in the comments section below.
 Thanks for reading!

 Photo by Matt Suwak © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Liquid Fence, Ortho, Enviro Pro, Deer Out, Epic, and Abco Tech.
 Uncredited photos: Shutterstock.
 Originally published by Mike Quinn on September 7th, 2014.
 Last updated July 19th, 2018.